 In order to access the macerators, open the bilge access hatch by using the controls on the starboard side of the tackle station.
-Failure to remove the backrest before the hatch is fully opened can result in damage to the backrest and/or the hatch.
 The macerator pumps will be mounted in the bilge area on the inboard side of the stringers and operate their respective fish box (port/starboard).